dbiservices/yak/docs/quickstart_aws_network.md

 ### 1. Declare your infrastructure

 Once in the container, you can describe the infrastructure you wish to begin with.
-Below is an example of an AWS testing infrastructure name "aws_testing":
+Below is an example of an AWS testing infrastructure named "aws_testing":

 Create a directory under `./configuration/infrastructure` with your infrastructure name: